-Presents methods of determining materials, labor and manufacturing costs used to value inventory and determine net income.
+Presents methods of determining materials, labor and manufacturing costs used to value inventory and to determine net income.
 Job order, process, and standard cost systems will be reviewed.
-Budgets and relevance of costs to managers' decisions will be discussed.
+Budgets and the relevance of costs to managers' decisions will be discussed.

 Prerequisite: BUS 124 or consent of instructor.

-BUS 229 ADVERTISING3(3-0 Normally Offered: On Demand Covers the basic principles and practices of advertising including media, ad creation, copy and layout des advertising planning and management, the integration of advertising and the marketing system.
-BUS 233 MANAGEMENT AND SUPERVISORY LEADERSHIP3(3) Normally Offered: F 3-0 Presents the modern supervisory job in its proper perspective.
-Topics covered include most effect supervisory approaches; the place of the supervisor in the organization; the basis for good motivation, grammember development and sound team effort.
-The supervisor is discussed in relation to the total management environment, to self-management and to the individual employee in the work group. oup BUS 235 PERSONNEL MANAGEMENT3(3) Normally Offered: SP 3-0) Provides the foundation for contemporary theory and practices relating to the management of people.
-Mattention is devoted to the basic personnel processes that are involved in the procurement, development a maintenance of human resources.
-Emphasis is placed on the role of the departmental supervisors, management their superiors in the management of subordinate personnel according to the objectives and policies the personnel program of the organization. and ers BUS 241 PRINCIPLES OF MARKETING3(3) Normally Offered: F, SP 3-0 Covers all of the marketing aspects of the firm including classification of goods, retailing, wholesaling, phys distribution, personal selling, advertising, pricing, market forecasting and research, and the economic/le environment in which the business enterprise functions.
-BUS 248 BUSINESS COMMUNICATIONS 3-0) Normally Offered: SP Designed to improve all forms of business communication, this course focuses on developing the ability compose effective business letters, memoranda, reports, and resumes.
-The principles of written and communication and the underlying psychology are studied.
-Additional topics include intercultive communication, non-verbal communication, how technology in changing communication, job application integrity and ethics, and legal aspects of communication.
-Students are required to write many business letter and a business report using work processing software.
-A part of the research for the business report make place on the Internet, and a summary of the report will be presented in class using presentation software.
-Prerequisite: Ability to keyboard or permission of instructor plus successful completion of ENG 102 placement in ENG 111, 120, or 121. ora ura ons ters nus are BUS 255 BUSINESS APPLICATION SOFTWARE 2-2 Normally Offered: SP A continuation of CIS 120 or MTH 119, this second course goes further into the capabilities of word process and spreadsheet software for business applications.
-Students will work with larger documents, advangraphics, customized templates, enhanced charts and summary data.
-The use of the software will integrated with the Internet.
-Fundamentals of database use will also be taught, with a hands-on appropriate enabling students to design, build, edit and analyze a database.
-Prerequisite: CIS 120 or MTH 119 or permission of instructor. cec be
+BUS 229 ADVERTISING This course covers the basic principles and practices of advertising including media, advertisement creation, copy and layout design, advertising planning and management, and the integration of advertising and the marketing system.
+BUS 233 MANAGEMENT AND SUPERVISORY LEADERSHIP This course presents the modern supervisory job in its proper perspective.
+Topics covered include most effective supervisory approaches; the role of the supervisor in the organization; the basis for good motivation, group member and team development, and sound team effort.
+The supervisor is discussed in relation to the total managerial environment, to self-management, and to the individual employee in the work group.
+BUS 235 HUMAN RESOURCES MANAGEMENT This course provides the foundation for contemporary theory and practices relating to the management of human resources activities.
+Attention is devoted to the personnel processes that are involved in the procurement, development, and maintenance of human resources.
+Emphasis is placed on the role of the departmental supervisor, manager, and their superiors in the management of subordinate personnel.
+BUS 241 PRINCIPLES OF MARKETING This course covers the marketing aspects of the firm including classification of goods, retailing, wholesaling, physical distribution, personal selling, advertising, pricing, market forecasting and research, and the economic/legal environment in which the business enterprise functions.
+BUS 248 BUSINESS COMMUNICATIONS This course is designed to improve upon all forms of business communications.
+This course focuses on developing the ability to compose effective business letters, memoranda, reports, and resumes.
+The principles of written and oral communication and the underlying psychology are studied.
+Additional topics include intercultural communication, non-verbal communication, how technology in changing communication, job applications, integrity and ethics, and legal aspects of communication.
+Students are required to write many business letters.
+Research will be conducted for the business report and a summary of the report will be presented in class using presentation software.
+Prerequisite: Ability to keyboard or permission of instructor plus successful completion of ENG 102 or placement in ENG 111 or 121.
+BUS 255 BUSINESS APPLICATION SOFTWARE A continuation of CIS 120, this second course teaches advanced skills using word processing, spreadsheet, database, and multimedia presentation software.
+Students will manage multiple worksheets and work with complex spreadsheet functions, as well as PivotTables and PivotCharts.
+Templates, styles, mail merge, advanced formatting of objects, and innovative presentation animations will be taught.
+Students will learn how to create advanced database queries and custom database reports.
+Solutions to business problems will be developed, integrating data between applications.
+Prerequisite: CIS 120 or permission of instructor.
+BUS 257 COMPUTERIZED ACCOUNTING SYSTEMS Utilizes commercially available software for the small business accounting functions of accounts receivable, accounts payable, payroll, general ledger, inventory, accounting cycle completion, and financial statement reporting.
+Prerequisite: BUS 123 and CIS 120, or instructor permission.